northle/docs/docs/basics/configuration.md

 ## Environment Settings

-The default Melonly project contains a `.env` file.
+The default Norther project contains a `.env` file.
 This is the place where database credentials and environment-specific settings should be stored.
 Norther automatically reads all `.env` variables.
 The default `.env` file looks like this:

 ```
 DEVELOPMENT=true